SALT LAKE ARTCC TIPS FOR PILOTS

 “Salt Lake City Clearance, DLH1234, ready to copy IFR clearance”

-When ATC points traffic out to a pilot, the only acceptable responses to that pointout would be “Looking for traffic”, “Negative Contact” or “Traffic In Sight”.
+When ATC issues traffic to a pilot, the only acceptable responses would be “Looking for traffic”, “Negative Contact” or “Traffic In Sight”.

 ATC cannot do anything with “Got them on TCAS” or “Got them on the Fish Finder”.
 The ATC needs you to have the other traffic actually “In Sight” for them to issue any kind of dependent instructions.
 So if you don't have them in sight, then report it as such and the ATC will issue other instructions that is not dependent on you having that aircraft in sight.

-Same thing goes with pilots reporting the “Field in sight” after being issued the field pointout for a visual approach, when they actually do not but they have it on GPS.
+Same thing goes with pilots reporting the “Field in sight” after being issued the airports relative location for a visual approach, when they actually do not but they have it on GPS.
 You cannot accept a visual approach clearance (other than a charted visual approach) if you do not have the field in sight.

 Though ODPs are usually flown by pilots departing IFR out of a field without a control tower, ATC may assign an ODP to be flown in lieu of radar vectors or a SID.